Authentic Lessons for 21st Century Learning

 40 Minute(s)

+Display slide 11.
 Pass out poster paper or chart tablets and markers to each group.
-Display slide 11.
-Ask groups to create a poster about the stance of the colonists--patriots, loyalists, or neutralists.
-Groups may be as creative as they wish but must address all the questions on slide 11.
-Allow 15-20 minutes for groups to create their posters.
-Hang posters around the room by clustering loyalist posters on one wall, neutralists on another wall, and patriot posters on still another wall.
+Instruct each group to create a poster summarizing their assigned perspective.
+Groups may be as creative as they wish but should answer all the questions on slide 11.
+Allow 15-20 minutes for groups to create their posters, then display them around the room, clustering those with the same colonist perspectives together.

 Extend